ton-blockchain/stablecoin-contract/README.md

 ## Support Us

-If you like what we do, feel free to contribute by creating a pull request, or just support us using this TON wallet: `EQD94Cc03jQAqcYjckTHBqnQ2v5r_mmjPYQgdi9d3H_B0LGf`.
-We appreciate it a lot!
+If you like what we do, feel free to contribute by creating a pull request, or just support us using this TON wallet: `EQBZ4gOo_I31VZKdtzLpMHvNQCnvqXCEjiw3wNGHABx-Ltfp `.
+We appreciate it a i